My husband George Edward Gilbert was born

 who was hurt was gently being assisted

-returned to their happy family.
+and returned to their happy family.

 George met Becky while taking classes